Logo Voyage

 Wait

 The main hall has wall art representing Sweden.
 The Stockholm metro is renowned for its art; on T-Centralen, the blue line platform is worth visiting.
-The Stockholm City commuter rail station is also appealing though it is very far down.
+The Stockholm City commuter rail station opened in 2017 is spectacular, though it is very far below ground.
 SJ has a lounge.

 Eat and drink